durbank/durbank.github.io/cv/resume.md

 - Directed three interdisciplinary science teams with diverse expertise across 4 organizations, resulting in 7 publications and the 2021 Excellence in Research Award from the University of Utah
 - Developed an automated probabilistic computer vision method to reconstruct polar precipitation time series from radar imagery, increasing available data by a factor of 300
-- Implemented a hierarchical Bayesian modeling framework for snow density modeling, providing robust uncertainty quantification of unknown environmental factors
+- Effectively utilized code parallelization and high-performance computing to scalably deploy method to large datasets (100's of terabytes)
-- Applied machine learning and Bayesian inference to predict glacier melt in response to climate change, leading to improved modeling of alpine hydrology and sea level rise
+- Applied machine learning and Bayesian inference to predict glacier melt in response to climate change, leading to improved understanding of alpine hydrology and sea level rise

 `Jan 2016–Present`
 **Laboratory Manager: University of Utah**

 *Managed research lab investigating snow, water, and ice in regions across the globe.
-Primary analytical tools included computational modeling, isotope geochemistry, aqueous geochemistry, ice core analysis, and geophysical instruments.*
+Primary analytical tools included laser spectroscopy, computational modeling, isotope geochemistry, and geophysical instruments.*

-- Decreased procurement costs by 20+% during lab start up, freeing additional funding for other projects
+- Successfully negotiated with outside vendors to decrease procurement costs by 20+% during lab start up
+- Developed and maintained lab laser spectroscopy capabilities for stable water isotope analyses
 - Increased productivity by creating standard operating procedures and reporting standards for lab equipment
 - Mentored 14 students in completing and successfully defending research theses